 In the opinion of Bond Counsel, interest on the Series 2020A Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2020A Bonds are exempt from Massachusetts personal property taxes.
 Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Series 2020A Bonds.
-Prospective purchasers should be aware, however, that the Series 2020A Bonds are included in the measure of Massachusetts corporate excise and franchise taxes.
+Prospective purchasers should be aware, however, that the Series 2020A Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Series 2020A Bonds and the interest thereon are included in the measure of Massachusetts corporate excise and franchise taxes.
 Bond Counsel has not opined as to the taxability of the Series 2020A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.